-The updated "Asset-Backed Security (ABS) Instrument and Market Features" reading broadens the scope of the original reading to describe covered bonds and how they differ from other asset-backed securities.
-Credit enhancements such as over collateralization, excess spread and tranching are explained, as are key characteristics of the underlying assets such as cash flows and risks.
-These are addressed using a number of new examples such as solar ABS.
+The updated "Asset-Backed Security (ABS) Instrument and Market Features" reading broadens the scope of the original reading to describe covered bonds and how they differ from other ABS.
+Credit enhancements such as overcollateralization, excess spread, and tranching are explained, as are key characteristics of the underlying assets, such as cash flows and risks.
+These topics are addressed using a number of new examples, such as solar ABS.
 Collateralized debt obligation (CDO) coverage is revised to reflect updated market conditions

-An updated approach to prepayment risk and time trenching structures and why they are used is outlined in the new "Mortgage-Backed Security (MBS) Instrument and Market Features" reading.
-The features and types of residential mortgage loans used in MBS, as well as types of residential (RMBS) and commercial (CMBS) mortgage-backed security types are described, using new examples highlighting cashflows and risks.
+An updated approach to prepayment risk and time tranching structures and why they are used is outlined in the new "Mortgage-Backed Security (MBS) Instrument and Market Features" reading.
+The features and types of residential mortgage loans used in MBS, as well as types of residential (RMBS) and commercial (CMBS) mortgage-backed security types are described, using new examples to highlight cash flows and risks.